 Drinking water is supplied to DOE facilities on the Hanford Site by numerous water systems, most of which use water from the Columbia River.
 One of these systems, in the 400 Area at the Fast Flux Test Facility (FFTF), uses groundwater from the unconfined aquifer beneath the site.
-Two drinking water samples from the 400 Area were split with PNNL, one from a drinking water storage tank, the other from a groundwater well that supplies drinking water.

-In addition to the split 400 Area samples, DOH independently collected a drinking water sample from the Laser Interferometer Gravitational-Wave Observatory (LIGO) Facility and from the Edwin Markham elementary school in Pasco, with both results presented in this report.
+One drinking water sample, from a drinking water storage tank in the 400 Area, was split with PNNL.
+In addition to the split 400 Area samples, DOH independently collected one drinking water sample from the Laser Interferometer Gravitational-Wave Observatory (LIGO) Facility and one from the Edwin Markham elementary school in Pasco, with both results presented in this report.